driverlane/otcs-cmdlets/README.md

 cscommandlets
 =============

-PowerShell commandlets for Content Server
+PowerShell commandlets for Content Server.
+The master branch is for 64 bit IDs, the master-32bit branch is for the older ID numbers (yet to build it).

 It's just a PowerShell wrapper to the Content Server SOAP based web services.
 It's written to support a few admin and SharePoint integration requirements.
 Current calls are: